deib-polimi/online-testing-augmented-simulator/documentation/ARTIFACT.md

 - **Python**: Version 3.8 or higher (tested with Python 3.10).
 - **Dependencies**: Listed in `requirements.txt` (install using `pip install -r requirements.txt`).

 **Docker Environment**

 > **Docker**: We do not recommend to use this artifact in a Docker environment since it requires NVIDIA Drivers and to redirect the X Server output for rendering driving simulations.
-The proposed image was not used to run our experiments, and we highly recommend to run the experiments without a virtualized environment.
+The proposed image was not used to run our experiments, and we highly recommend to run the experiments without a containerized environment.

+1. Install Docker and NVIDIA container toolkit..

-1. To build the docker image:
+2. To build the docker image:
    ```bash
    docker build . -t online-testing-augmented-simulator
    ```

+> **Warning**: When running on docker, ensure that the simulator is running on GPU.
+Results might be significantly different if it is not running on the proper accelerator.

-2. Create a directory to save results, and run the docker image:
+3. Create a directory to save results, and run the docker image:
    ```bash
    docker run
    --rm